idtx314/mill_controller/README.md

 1. Navigate to the directory containing your package, inside of your catkin workspace.
 From there, open the trajectories/ directory.
 In addition to the commands above, you could also bring a terminal to this directory by entering `roscd mill_controller/trajectories/`.

 2. In this directory there should already be a pair of csv files, "example.csv" and "fake.csv".
-To find out about fake.csv, refer to the notes on the black_box node in the [Launch Files and Nodes] section.
+To find out about fake.csv, refer to the notes on the black_box node in the [Launch Files, Nodes, and Arguments] section.
 Open example.csv in your preferred text editor.

 3. The file should contain some simple formatted text.
 ![example.csv](./images/csv.png)